dac1976/IP-Freely/README.md

 ## Background ##
 I started this project shortly after buying and installing some RTSP compatible IP security cameras at my house.
 The software that came with the cameras was adequate but not great; relying on ActiveX and Internet Explorer.
 Instead this project provides a native application to view and record up to 4 cameras' streams.
 Currently, this application does not give you any control over the IP cameras' on-board settings.

-## Key Features ##
+## Key Features (Version 1.1.0.0) ##
 * Multi-threaded.
 * Cross-platform (Windows and Linux).
 * Supports up to 4 user configurable RTSP camera streams displayed in a 2x2 grid.
 * Clean and intuitive UI, hopefully!
 * If a suitable URL is provided then you can view a camera's on-board storage (e.g. SD card) and download the content to your PC.
+* The user can view a larger expanded view from any of the 4 streams.
 * Still snapshot images can be taken from the camera feeds at any time with the click of a button.
 * Local AVI (DivX) video recordings can be made from the camera streams at the click of button.
 * Scheduled recording can be setup and enabled on a per camera basis, with the schedule allowing selection of days and active hours in the day.
-* The user can view a larger expanded view from any of the 4 streams.
-* (Coming soon) Motion detection with user-configurable scheduling (similar to scheduled recordings), ability to trigger recordings and send email alerts.
-Per camera user definable motion detection regions, per camera motion detection algorithm sensitivity (off, low sensitivity, medium sensitivity, high sensitivity and manual settings)
+* Motion detection with user-configurable scheduling (similar to scheduled recordings).
+* Per camera user definable motion detection regions.
+* Per camera motion detection algorithm sensitivity (off, low sensitivity, medium sensitivity, high sensitivity and manual settings).
+* (Planned) Motion triggered email send email alerts.
-* (Being considered) Built-in webserver to display some basic features, such as periodically updated snapshots from the camera feeds.
+* (Planned) Built-in web server to display some basic features, such as periodically updated snapshots from the camera feeds.

-## Screenshots ##
+## Screen-shots ##
-Taken from release 1.0.1.0.
+Taken from release 1.0.1.0 (slightly out-of-date).

 ### Preferences ###